Optane002/Locator/README.md

 * Public IP Address
 * IP Address Reconnaissance

-**This tool is a Proof of Concept and is for Educational Purposes Only, Locator shows what data a malicious website can gather about you and your devices and why you should not click on random links and allow critical permissions such as Location etc.**

 ## How is this Different from IP GeoLocation

 * Other tools and services offer IP Geolocation which is NOT accurate at all and does not give location of the target instead it is the approximate location of the ISP.